uncomfyhalomacro/uncomfyhalomacro.pl/content/lecture/mc1-epidemiology.md

 through ***horizontal gene transfer***.
 3. How do diseases spread?
 Cite an example for each mode of transmission.
 4. What is the study of disease dynamics?
+5. Why are vaccinations important?
+Why is acquired immunity not enough?
+6. Why are basic concepts of immunity flawed in our course?
+What is the reality about acquired immunity and vaccinations?

+# List of terms and definitions

+- **epidemiology**. a study of the distribution of health and disease in a population.
+- **pandemic**. a worldwide uncontrollable spread of a disease.
+- **endemic**. a disease that is not a threat but is consistently present.
+- **epidemic**. an uncontrollable spread of a disease in a particular region. it may evolve into a pandemic.
+- **patient zero**. the first contact of infection of a disease. may be known or unknown.
+- **shedding**. a shedding of infectious particles from the host to the outside environment. it increases chance of infecting new hosts.
+- **reinfection**. self-explanatory.
+- **susceptible**. healthy hosts that are yet to be infected.
+- **infection**. a host that is now invaded by pathogens.
+  - **viral infection**. caused by a virus.
+  - **fungal infection**. caused by a fungus.
+  - **parasitic infection**. usually refers to worms or large parasites.
+  - **bacterial infection**. caused by bacteria.
+- **pathogen**. a particle or organism that causes disease. *also called **infectious agents***.
+- **antimicrobial resistance**. microorganisms that are resistant to antimicrobial treatments or drugs.
+- **superbug**. a microorganism that is considered to be a threat because of its high resistance in various antimicrobial drugs.
+- **"flatten the curve"**. a phrase used by epidemiologists and healthcare professionals to describe a slow and/or low rate of infection.
+- **microbiota**. refers to the microbial ecosystem within the human body.
+- **COVID-19**. the disease caused by the SARS-CoV-2 coronavirus.
+- ***Enterohemorrhagic Escherichia coli***. a strain of *E. coli* that can cause internal bleeding in the gut.
+- **AIDS**. caused by the Human Immunodeficiency Virus or **HIV**.
+- **strain**. a species of a microorganism that may have different traits and characteristics than the others of the same species.
+- **variant**. not to be confused with strains. this focuses on the genetic code of the pathogen. variants may exhibit different physical properties called **strains**.
+-  **fomites**. infectious agents that are attached to surfaces that may still infect hosts through physical contact.
+- **contamination**. unintentional introduction of microorganisms of another species, strain, or variant in pure culture.
+- **antiviral**. drugs that help you fight against viral pathogens. can also be preventative e.g. vaccines
+- **antibacterial**. drugs that help you fight against bacterial pathogens.
+- **antimycotic**. drugs that help you fight against fungal pathogens.
+- **chronic disease**. diseases caused by host lifestyle e.g. obesity, heavy smoking
+- **infectious disease**. diseases caused by pathogens.
+- **non-pathogenic**. describes a microorganism that is not harmful.
+- **disease**. describes a disorder of the structure or function in a host. can be caused by lifestyle or pathogen infection.
+- **symptoms**. a visual manifestation of the disease e.g. coughing, rashes.
+- **asymptomatic**. no visible manifestation of an infection or disease from the host.
+- **herd immunity**. a large number of the population becomes immune to a disease acting as a barrier to prevent further infection.
+- **vaccine**. a substance that is used to give immunity. it may vary in formualation e.g. viral components, weakened live virus, fragments of antigens, or genetic material. comes from the French and Latin word "vacca" from the virus of cowpox which they call *vaccinia*.
+- **novel pathogen**. used to denote a pathogen that was never before seen or just have been observed in medical literature e.g. *novel virus*, *novel bacteria*.
+The COVID-19 was caused by a novel coronavirus for example.
+- **zoonosis**. transfer of pathogens between host animal species e.g. birds to pigs to humans.
+- **spillover**. same as above. however, it describes more of an evolution of the disease to break host barriers infecting new kinds of hosts. also called as **zoonotic spillover**.
+- **acquired immunity**. immunity acquired after a recovery from an infection. reinfection is less likely.
+- **droplets**. pathogen-containing fluid droplets. usually aerosolized through coughing or sneezing.